juanmanuelferrera/stolen_words/README.md

 # Stolen Words

-**A Theological Analysis of Editorial Transformation**
+**A Forensic Analysis of Editorial Transformation**

-*A Theological Analysis of Bhagavad-gītā As It Is*
+*A Forensic Analysis of Bhagavad-gītā As It Is*

 ## Overview

-This repository contains the complete source files for "Stolen Words," a comprehensive analysis documenting systematic editorial changes in spiritual texts.
-The investigation reveals how 77% of verses in one of the world's most influential spiritual texts have been systematically altered, fundamentally redirecting readers toward entirely different theological conclusions.
+This repository contains the complete source files for "Stolen Words," a comprehensive forensic analysis documenting systematic editorial changes in spiritual texts.
+The investigation reveals how 541 out of 700 verses (77%) in one of the world's most influential spiritual texts have been systematically altered, fundamentally redirecting readers toward entirely different spiritual conclusions.

 ## Repository Contents

 ### Main Files
-- `book_manuscript_restructured.org` - Complete book source in Org-mode format (4,262 lines)
+- `manuscript.org` - Complete book source in Org-mode format (244 pages)
-- `book_manuscript_restructured.tex` - LaTeX compiled version
+- `manuscript.tex` - LaTeX compiled version
-- `book_manuscript_restructured.pdf` - Final 191-page book (316KB)
+- `manuscript.pdf` - Final 244-page book
+- `bg.html` - Original 1972 Bhagavad-gita source for comparison

 ### Supporting Files
 - `cc-by-nc-nd.png` - Creative Commons license image